maghead/maghead/README.md

 Concept
 -------

-- To support validation, default value, sql builder, we bulid the model schema data statically, this keeps the model class very lightweight and simple.
-In runtime, all the same model objects use the same schema object, and we can reuse the prebuild data from the static schema class.
+- Function calls in PHP are very slow, so we bulid the model schema data statically, convert all definitions (default value, validator, filter, valid value builder) into classes and static PHP array, this keeps these model classes very lightweight and fast.

+- In the runtime, all the same model objects use the same schema object, and we can reuse the prebuild data from the static schema class.

-- We keeps base model class constructor empty, so that when querying data from database, these model objects can be created very quickly without extra costs.
+- We keep base model class constructor empty, so when you are querying data from database, these model objects can be created very quickly without extra costs.